Abdullah1tani/Weather-Tracker/README.md

 # Weather Tracker
 The Weather Tracker program is designed to provide accurate and up-to-date weather information.
-With its seamless integration of real-time data from trusted weather sources, the application offers a reliable and precise weather tracking experience.
+With its seamless integration of real-time data from trusted weather sources, the application offers a reliable and precise weather-tracking experience.
 <br><br>

 ## Summary
  1 - [Introduction](#1-introduction)
-   - What Is Weather Tracker ?
+   - What Is Weather Tracker?
    - [Goals](#goals)

  2 - [Tools](#2-tools)